Farm holidays with children: special experiences for little explorers

 Playroom in bad weather

-Our family farms meet tested criteria and are truly feel-good places for all ages.
-They offer not only hands-on animals, but also safe play areas and hands-on activities.
+Our family farms meet certified criteria and are true havens of well-being for young and old.
+They offer not only animals to pet, but also safe play areas and hands-on activities.

-Whether it's a petting zoo or animal feeding, children experience the farm animals up close and with all their senses.
+Whether it's a petting zoo or animal feeding: children experience farm animals up close and with all their senses.

 Play & Movement

-A yard playground with at least four age-appropriate pieces of equipment ensures fun and safety.
+A courtyard playground with at least four age-appropriate pieces of equipment ensures fun and safety.

 Children experience real farm life by collecting eggs, feeding animals or making hay.